owanhunte/assistweb-wiki/install-setup-scripts/install-nginx-server.md

 ```
 <br>

-Run the following commands to start and check the status of Nginx:<br><br>
+Run the following commands to start and check the status of NGINX:<br><br>

 ```bash
 sudo systemctl status nginx    # To check the status of nginx